About WebID

 - Status retrieval: The merchant retrieves the user action status which contains the outcome of the identification.
 The status also contains a link to the evidence file if the outcome is successful.

 - Evidence retrieval: If the outcome is successful, the merchant downloads the evidence file and stores it safely.
-The evidence file containing the transactional data is accessible through Signicat for 7 days after the merchant has received a succesful callback.
+The evidence file containing the transactional data is accessible through Signicat for 7 days after the merchant has received a successful callback.
 The merchant must retrieve the file within this time period.

 # How to get started with WebID